code-423n4/2023-08-shell-findings/data/rjs-Analysis.md

 - Are there trivial swaps that result in a loss of user funds e.g. a swap in at init. time and a reverse swap at final time?
 - Is it possible to perform a sequence of swaps that result in a loss of user funds?
 - Is fee accounting performed correctly?
-- Do the the fuzz tests explore a significant portion of the problem domain?
+- Do the fuzz tests explore a significant portion of the problem domain?

 # [02] Codebase Quality Analysis